bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WindSpeedRange_3prEZg_014axLq1m30EpZt/Documentation.md

-Indicate the range of wind speed the sensor can monitor.
+Indicates the range of wind speed the sensor can monitor.